zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 These tags control the behaviour of a session:

-* `session-id-unused-lifetime`: if the session id is not used during some time then it is removed, automatically.
+* `session-id-unused-lifetime`: if the session ID is not used during some time then it is removed, automatically.
 The lifetime is set in seconds, whereas 86400 seconds represent a single day.
-* `session-id-enabled`: this tag is either `true` or `false` and displays whether a session id is enabled or not
+* `session-id-enabled`: this tag is either `true` or `false` and displays whether a session ID is enabled or not.
 * `refresh-user-session-timeout-enabled`: this tag is either `true` or `false` and defines whether the timeout is enabled to refresh a user session.
 The default value is `true`.
 * `refresh-user-session-timeout`: defines the duration of the timeout after which the session is refreshed.
 The default value is set to 1800 seconds.
+This represents 30 minutes.

 ```
 <session-id-unused-lifetime>86400</session-id-unused-lifetime>